Getting Started

 Build and Run

-Configure the CMake project and build the hello world application.
+Configure the CMake project and build:

 $ cmake -B build